tonykieling/decision-maker/README.md

 Delphi is a full stack web application built with Node and Express which allows users (admins) create poll to be voted for a list of people, which will decide the admin to make a decision about a specifc topic.
 It uses ranking points, ........
+When an admin creates a poll, it sends email for a list of people..

 ## Final Product